- Common Name

-- The toucan's beak appears quite heavy, but is actually light.
-It is hollow, made of protein keratin with thin rods of bone to support it - similar in consistency to a hard sponge.
+The toucan's beak appears quite heavy, but is actually light.
+It is hollow, made of protein keratin with thin rods of bone to support it and is similar in consistency to a hard sponge.

-- Its tongue is like a feather which is used to catch food and flick it down its throat.
+Its tongue is like a feather that is used to catch and flick food down its throat.

-- When toucans sleep, they turn their head so that their long bill rests on their back and their tail is folded over their head.
+When toucans sleep, they turn their head so that their long bill rests on their back and their tail is folded over their head.
 The bird becomes a ball of feathers.
-Often found in abandoned tree hollows or old woodpecker holes, 5–6 adults may sleep in one hole!
+Often found in abandoned tree hollows or old woodpecker holes, 5 to 6 adults may sleep in one hole.